yongfook/slate/source/index.html.md

 --------- | ------- | -----------
-name | string | The name of the item you want to change text | string | Replacement text you want to use image_url | string | Replacement image url you want to use (must be publicly viewable)
+name | string | The name of the item you want to change text | string | Replacement text you want to use color | string | Color hex of object e.g. "#FF0000" background | string | Color hex of text background image_url | string | Replacement image url you want to use (must be publicly viewable)

+All attributes are optional, for example if you do not specify a color, the object's default color will be used.

 ### Status